ejfox/website2/content/blog/2023/how-i-built-coach-artie.md

 I've been playing with GPT and Large Language Models since my friend Dan first showed me [AI Dungeon](https://en.wikipedia.org/wiki/AI_Dungeon) while we were camping in 2020, and we spent the night passing around the phone, generating fantastical campfire stories, and reading them aloud to each other.

-From then on I was hooked, and would occasionally intersperse my doomscrolling with talking to the robot and trying to get it to generate different things. [[how-i-use-gpt3]]
+From then on I was hooked, and would occasionally intersperse my doomscrolling with talking to the robot and trying to get it to generate different things.

-Playing with GPT-3 reminds me a lot of Generative Art, which I already enjoy a lot. [[creative-coding]]
+Playing with GPT-3 reminds me a lot of Generative Art, which I already enjoy a lot. [[2021/creative-coding|creative-coding]]

 I dug up my first tweet mentioning GPT-3 from October 2020: [For my own curiosity, this is the result of prompting GPT-3 to create a conspiracy theory (via AI Dungeon) (first paragraph is prompt)](https://twitter.com/mrejfox/status/1319716459187261441)